ndmel/sound-noise-reduction-rprop/README.md

 # How to use

-Run the .sln in NoiseReduction folder.
+Run the .sln in NoiseReduction folder (use Microsoft Visual Studio).

 Interface can be split into three parts.